When.Sign in

 • A clear, stretchy discharge is the body's own quiet signal.

-You are at your most outward now.
-In the days leading up to ovulation, energy and warmth and the wish for company tend to rise together; conversation comes easily and you are quick on your feet.
-A clearer, stretchier discharge is the body's own sign that these days have arrived.
+You tend to feel most outgoing now.
+In the days before ovulation, energy, warmth, and the urge to be around people often rise together, and conversation comes easily.
+A clear, stretchy discharge is your body's sign that these days have arrived.

-Spend this where the people are: the talk you have been putting off, the evening out, the work that asks you to be open and present.
-Hold even this lightly, since not every cycle plays the same tune, and enjoy the ease of it while it lasts.
-If you are hoping to conceive, the day or two just before ovulation are your most fertile.
+Spend this time with people: the conversation you have been putting off, the night out, the work that needs you present.
+Hold it loosely, since not every cycle is the same, and enjoy it while it lasts.
+If you are trying to get pregnant, the day or two just before ovulation are your most fertile.

 Good for